jchinnam/instagram-activity/README.md

 $ pip install explicit # install explicit
 ```

+##### Setting user vars
+Login credentials are necessary for scraping Instagram. `username` & `password` below should be to an account that does not require two-factor authentication.
 In `/keys.json`, set
 - `username` to ***your*** username for login
 - `password` to ***your*** password for login
-- `driver_path` to your path to chromedriver
+- `driver_path` to path to your chromedriver

-Note: login credentials are necessary for scraping Instagram. `username` & `password` above should be to an account that does not require two-factor authentication.

 ### Usage
 ```bash